etscrivner/etscrivner.github.io/_posts/2014-02-18-internalized-tensions-of-software.markdown

 "This is, in general, the way in which real contradictions are resolved.
 For instance, it is a contradiction to depict one body as constantly falling towards another and at the same time flying away from it.
-The ellipse is a form of motion within which this contradiction is both realized and resolved" footnote:[Karl Marx, "Capital: Volume 1"]
+The ellipse is a form of motion within which this contradiction is both realized and resolved" [^1]

 The above framework should allow us to illuminate some of the reasons for the failure of traditional methodologies.
 Let's take, for example, the waterfall method.